ThreeTeaTree/Guess-What-You-Draw-Doodles-Classifier/README.md

 ## Introduction

-This project is part of [Guess-What-You-Draw Web Game](https://github.com/WatcharitNew/Guess-What-You-Draw) and aim to deveplop model for classifying [50 categories](https://github.com/ThreeTeaTree/Guess-What-You-Draw-Doodles-Classifier/blob/main/doodleDataset/50classList.txt) of doodle image that use to guess what player draw in the game.
+This project is part of [Guess-What-You-Draw Web Game](https://github.com/WatcharitNew/Guess-What-You-Draw) and aim to develop model for classifying [50 categories](https://github.com/ThreeTeaTree/Guess-What-You-Draw-Doodles-Classifier/blob/main/doodleDataset/50classList.txt) of doodle image that use to guess what player draw in the game.

 ## Dataset